 For data that supports a journal article or publication, it is good practice to include a data access statement in your manuscript.
 The purpose of the statement is to tell the reader where the supporting data can be found and under what conditions it can be accessed.

 It is important to credit the funder of the work.
 Keep a record of funder names and grant numbers prior to deposit as you will be asked to provide this information.

 Creative Commons Licenses are not suitable for software and an open source software licence will need to be applied.
 If you wish to use an alternative licence for your deposit, please select “Other”.
-Any special licences or conditions of use must be documented and include a plain text uploaded alongside the dataset.
+Any special licences or conditions of use must be documented in a plain text file uploaded alongside the dataset.
 You will require line management approval before applying a licence and depositing your software in eData.

 Software with commercial potential or that has been licensed by STFC for commercial use, must not be deposited in eData.
 If you are unsure about commercial potential or appropriate software licences, please contact firstname.lastname@example.org or use the STFC Inventor portal to request a licence from the Intellectual Property team.

 Note: The work can only be licensed by the copyright holder or under legal authority from the copyright holder.
 Co-creators must be consulted before a licence is assigned.
 Once assigned, a licence is permanent and cannot be revoked, nor can the content be changed.

 Before depositing your dataset, you should refer back to your project documentation, collaborative agreement or Data Management Plan.
 For some projects, the licence under which the dataset can be shared, may have been agreed or outlined at the beginning of the project.

 Your deposit will be assigned a DataCite DOI after submission, usually within 4 hours.
 This will appear in the URI field of the record.
 Always send your publisher a Data access statement referencing the DOI for your underlying data so that people know how to access it.